reslin5673/Gis-Git-Portfolio/README.md

+This portfolio documents my journey in Git, GitHub, coding, and geospatial work.
-This repository is part of my Git, GitHub & Geospatial Portfolio Bootcamp.# Gis-Git-Portfolio My GIS, Git and geospatial portfolio projects.
+My GIS, Git and geospatial portfolio projects.